Overview

 Values

-The value is what you compare your resource with based on the selected operator.
+The value is what you compare your resource against, based on the selected operator.
 Values can be either resources or static values.
 Static values are specified within the Rule Builder and are not found elsewhere in Practifi.
 This is controlled by the Value Type drop-down menu, which appears next to the operator.

 Comments